Kudoo39/trending-shop/README.md

-# E-Commerce Website
+# Trending Shop

 The E-Commerce Website is a web application built with React that provides users with an online shopping experience.
 It fetches product data from [Platzi Fake Store API](https://fakeapi.platzi.com/) and offers features such as browsing products, adding items to the cart, and managing products.

 ## Features

-- **Browse Products:** Explore a diverse selection of products sourced from [Platzi Fake Store API](https://fakeapi.platzi.com/).
+- **Browse Products:** Explore a diverse selection of products sourced from Platzi Fake Store API.
 - **Product Details:** Access comprehensive information about each product, including name, price, description, and image.
 - **Shopping Cart Management:** Add products to the shopping cart and easily manage cart items.
 - **User Authentication:** Securely login and register accounts to access personalized features.